Tangles, frizz, dryness… Desperation!

 - Send an email to wardee at AskWardee dot tv — add #AskWardee to your email so I know it's for the show

 Please do NOT add future questions for #AskWardee to the comments of this post because they might get missed!

+What is the best way you care for your curly hair?
 If you have curly hair, please share your tips in the comments!
 And if you learn any surprising benefits from improving your curly hair care, share those, too!